pwr-Solaar/Solaar/docs/devices.md

 about it.

-Devices marked with an asterisk (*) use a Nano receiver that knows the Unifying protocol, and should be fully supported by Solaar.

 The HID++ column specifies the device's HID++ version.

 The Battery column specifies if Solaar is able to read the device's battery